 |photo courtesy of mlb.com|

-logos that depict more real looking Native Americans would seem to be more demeaning than our caricature Chief. yet nothing's happening with any of those team logos. i don't have a problem with any of these myself, but i'm gonna keep it real. it is not fair that we are the only ones reprimanded and that our Wahoo had to be eradicated while everyone else's supposed derogatory logos get to stay.
+in my mind, logos that depict more real looking Native Americans would seem to be way more demeaning than our caricature Chief. yet nothing's happening with any of those team logos. i have to keep it real--it is not fair that we are the only ones reprimanded and that our Wahoo had to be eradicated while everyone else's supposed derogatory logos get to stay.

 If the 2016 Team Was Bad, Would the Chief Still Be Around?